echronos/echronos/components/simple-semaphore/docs.md

 ## Semaphores

 Semaphores provide a signaling mechanism.
-Conceptually a semaphore is an integral value with two operations: post and wait.
+Conceptually, a semaphore is an integral value with two operations: *post* and *wait*.
-Post is sometimes called V, signal, or up.
+Post is sometimes called *V*, *signal*, or *up*.
-Wait is sometimes called P or down.
+Wait is sometimes called *P* or *down*.
 The post operation increments the underlying value, whereas the wait operation decrements the underlying value, if (and only if) the current value of the semaphore is greater than zero.
-The wait operation will block until the semaphore value can be successfully decremented.
+The wait operation blocks the calling task until the semaphore value can be successfully decremented.

-Unlike a mutex, a semaphore has no concept of a holder.
+Unlike [Mutexes], a semaphore has no concept of a task that holds the semaphore.
 On RTOS variants using priority-based scheduling with priority inheritance, a consequence of this is that when a task waits on a semaphore, no task will inherit the waiting task's priority.
 Please see [Scheduling Algorithm] for more details on the scheduling algorithm in use by this variant.

 The post operation is made available through the [<span class="api">sem_post</span>] API.
 The wait operation is made available through the [<span class="api">sem_wait</span>] API.
-Additionally, a [<span class="api">sem_try_wait</span>] API is made available.
-This allows a task to attempt to decrement a semaphore without blocking.
+Additionally, the [<span class="api">sem_try_wait</span>] API allows a task to attempt to decrement a semaphore without blocking.

 /*| doc_api |*/
 ## Semaphores

 ### <span class="api">SemId</span>

-A <span class="api">SemId</span> refers to a specific semaphore.
+Instances of this type refer to specific semaphores.
-The underlying type is an unsigned integer of a size large enough to represent all semaphores[^SemId_width].
+The type is an unsigned integer of a size large enough to represent all semaphores[^SemId_width].
 The <span class="api">SemId</span> should be treated as an opaque value.
 For all semaphores in the system the configuration tool creates a constant with the name `SEM_ID_<name>` that should be used in preference to raw values.